Ebrahim Rasool: Political career

 On 14 July 2008, Rasool was recalled from the position of premier by the National Executive Committee of the ANC, as the ANC leadership had disapproved of him giving preference to the large Muslim and Cape Coloured populations in the Western Cape.
 The MEC for Economic Development and Tourism Lynne Brown was designated as his successor.

 Rasool then briefly worked as a special advisor to the President of South Africa, Thabo Mbeki, prior to him being elected a Member of the National Assembly in April 2009.
 President Jacob Zuma appointed him as South Africa's Ambassador to the United States in July 2010.
 He returned to South Africa in February 2015.

 In April 2018, the ANC National Head of Elections, Fikile Mbalula, announced Rasool as the party's Provincial Elections Head for the 2019 general elections.
 This move was seen as part of a campaign to have him return as Provincial Chairperson of the ANC.
 Following the elections, the ANC's support declined even further in the province.
 Rasool was elected as a Member of the Western Cape Provincial Parliament, but tendered his resignation to the incoming Speaker.

+Rasool had been ranked 75th on the ANC's national party list for the 2024 general election but this was not high enough for him to be returned to the National Assembly given the ANC's decline in electoral support at the election.

+Expulsion from the United States

+On 14 March 2025, United States Secretary of State Marco Rubio declared Rasool persona non grata and accused him of being a "race-baiting politician", after Rasool accused President Donald Trump and allies including the South African-born billionaire Elon Musk of promoting white supremacy, in comments to a South African think tank.
+The expulsion came in the broader context of Trump's criticism of a land expropriation law that he claimed unfairly targeted Afrikaners.

+The expulsion was met with negative reactions in South Africa.
+In a statement, the office of President Cyril Ramaphosa called the decision "regrettable" and called on "all relevant and impacted stakeholders to maintain the established diplomatic decorum in their engagement with the matter."
+The Congress of South African Trade Unions praised Rasool, and promised to give him a hero's welcome on his return.
+The Congress of the People called for South Africa to expel US chargé d'affaires David Greene in return.
+They also pointed to South Africa's genocide case against Israel as influencing the decision of the Trump administration.
+Sanusha Naidu said, "for the first time, we see South Africa is dealing with an irrational White House and leadership."

+Rasool later told the BBC he believed racism within the Trump administration was "self-evident."
+He criticized the administration's immigration policies and its targeting of foreign students involved in pro-Palestinian protests.
+The Trump administration denied allegations of racism, while Rubio defended visa revocations for students accused of causing campus unrest.